 - How work is planned and programmed - balancing the various functions and priorities

 - How the councillor/officer relationship works to ensure better outcomes for the Council’s area and those who live and work in it.

-Following a report to Full Council on 6 January 2021, the working group is now starting work on its report which will be presented to Full Council on 17 March 2021.
+Following a report to Full Council on 6 January 2021, the working group presented its final report to Full Council on 17 March 2021.

 The full report and minutes of the meeting of Council on 17 March are available at: https://democracy.middevon.gov.uk/ieListDocuments.aspx?CId=156&MId=1499&Ver=4